jahid-razan/Dashboards/README.md

      * sub-bullet 2

-  • CS Cost: assigned per order
+  • Marketing Cost:

+  * top level bullet one
+     * sub-bullet
-  * Marketing Cost:
+     * sub-bullet 2
      * A percentage of revenue is assigned per channel for non marketplaces,
      * For bol products a specific percentage is assigned per product.
      * For ManoMano products following brands have 12% of the line_total_ex_vat : 'DeWALT', 'Makita', 'Metabo', 'Bosch', 'HiKOKI', 'Hitachi' and the rest of the brands have 13% of the line_total_ex_vat
      * Amazon has a marketing cost of 13.48% of the line_total_ex_vat

   • Payment Cost: a percentage of revenue is assigned per channel, no payment cost is applicable for marketplaces